 Andy Katz reveals his way-too-early college basketball rankings after withdrawal deadline decisions

-The 2026 NBA Draft withdrawal deadline has come and gone, meaning that most college basketball teams now know the gist of their rosters next season.
+The 2026 NBA Draft withdrawal deadline has come and gone.
+That means that most college basketball teams now know the gist of their rosters next season.

 With months to go until the 2026-27 season tips off, Andy Katz has released his Power 44 Rankings.
 Unsurprisingly, Florida and Duke top the list.